FailAcademy/learning/adp-vancouver/_lessons/week-02/03-redux-middleware.md

 - Apply Redux middleware, including "redux-logger" and "redux-thunk"
 - Use "redux-thunk" to dispatch multiple actions from an action creator
-- Get introduced to concepts of "curry" and "compose"
-- Distinguish the advantages of using "immutable" data structures
+- learn how to setup middleware in your project

 ---

 ## Keywords

 - middleware
+- logger
 - thunk
-- curry
-- compose
-- immutable

 ---